 Note: A written warning will be issued to students who leave the clinical site without permission from the clinical instructor or supervisor at affiliate sites.
-Students must get confirmation from a clinical instructor or supervisor acknowledging that they are leaving before leaving clinical site or a written warning will be issued.

 Appointments

 In the case of scheduled appointments, students are advised to notify the clinical instructor in advance of the planned absence and the time missed will be documented on the student's Cumulative Record of Attendance and Missed Clinical Time forms.
 In the event of an unplanned illness or appointment, students must call their instructor by 8:00 am on the missed clinic day.
 Students will be permitted to apply 8 hours earned from completed specialty competencies and any accumulated comp time towards missed time.